 A case drain will have an in-line case drain filter to prevent contaminants from travelling from the hydraulic motor to the tank.
 Operating a skid steer without a case drain line could result in a full system failure as the shaft seal will be irreparably blown out, if not installed properly your hydraulic line will not work and in worst cases become damaged beyond repair.

-A good case drain makes your hydraulic system more energy efficient and lowers the pressure on the tank, good general maintenance of your hydraulic system results in longer durability for your skid steer.
+A good case drain makes your hydraulic system more energy efficient and lowers the pressure on the tank, good general maintenance of your hydraulic system results in longer durability for your skid steer and attachments.

 Read on if you want to understand more about hydraulics, skid steers, and the function of a case drain line and it’s filter.